Acting Director, Dr. David Chu Program in Contemporary Asian Studies

 On sabbatical for the 2015-16 academic year.

-My theoretical interests are authoritarian politics and the political economy of development.
-I study contentious politics and repression in China, particularly with respect to land acquisition and housing demolition.
-I have a broader interest in how social mobilization take shape in authoritarian countries, and the nexus between protest and repression in non-democratic settings.
+Professor Ong’s theoretical interests are authoritarian politics and the political economy of development.
+She studies contentious politics and repression in China, particularly with respect to land acquisition and housing demolition, and has a broader interest in how social mobilization take shape in authoritarian countries, and the nexus between protest and repression in non-democratic settings.

-I am also working on a comparative project on China and India.
+Professor Ong is also working on a comparative project on China and India.
 Behind the rapid economic growth rates in both countries, benefits of development have been unevenly distributed among societal groups.
-I seek to understand the costs of development and the politics of redistribution.
+She seeks to understand the costs of development and the politics of redistribution.

-My book, Prosper or Perish: The Political Economy of Credit and Fiscal Systems in Rural China was published by Cornell University Press in 2012.
-My publications have appeared in Comparative Politics, International Political Science Review, China Quarterly, Pacific Affairs, Asian Survey and the Journal of East Asian Studies.
+Her book, Prosper or Perish: The Political Economy of Credit and Fiscal Systems in Rural China was published by Cornell University Press in 2012.
+Her publications have appeared in Comparative Politics, International Political Science Review, China Quarterly, Pacific Affairs, Asian Survey and the Journal of East Asian Studies.

 My research were and are currently funded by SSHRC, European Union, Connaught Committee, Chiang Ching-Kuo Foundation, Association of Asian Studies, and International Center for Tax and Development at Sussex University.